The public proof layer behind Taylor Sando's work on AI-agent control planes, Sitelayer, and research-driven system design.

 Public systems and experiments that show the range of the lab.
 They are supporting proof, not the main consulting offer.

-sando-tracker, learning-overlay, personal-usability
+sando-tracker, learning-overlay, Learn, personal-usability

 Strategy-game engine, replay, projection, and tutorialization